Select which cookies you accept

-Why would someone want to join your team?
-The bromance of the engineering team is something special.
+Why should someone want to join your team?

 Founded in 2016 by members of the Distributed Computing Group at Royal Institute of Technology and RISE SICS AB, we help organisations to manage their entire data lifecycle and machine learning strategy.
 Too many companies struggle with disconnected teams and poor data quality that prevent or delay the development of artificial intelligence applications.
 With Hopsworks, they can easily deploy real-time calculated data, govern models with refined data provenance, and increase effectiveness and collaboration across data and ML teams.

 Let’s recruit together and find your next colleague.